gbmhunter/MOsal/README.rst

 - Linux

 Note it is easy and encourged for you to port this to a specific OS!
 Just copy the header files in :code:`port/`, but replace the methods with the OS-specific code!

+Asserts are raised if a Osal-related method is called which hasn't yet been implemented (or not supported) for the platform you are using.

 Supported Compilers
 ===================